The Value-added Tax System In China’s Domestic Gold Market - Koos Jansen

 - Koos Jansen

 This post is part of the Chinese Gold Market Essentials series.
 Click here to go to an overview of all Chinese Gold Market Essentials for a comprehensive understanding of the largest physical gold market globally.
 This post was updated in 2017.

 In the Gold Survey 2016 by Thomson Reuters GFMS there is a complex illegal scheme described whereby criminals obtain VAT invoices from the Shanghai Gold Exchange (SGE) for tax evasion.
 According to GFMS this scheme is one of the reasons why SGE withdrawals are significantly higher than “Chinese consumer gold demand”.
-To be able to properly clarify this scheme I will first expand on the workings of the VAT system in China’s Gold Market in this article.
+To be able to properly clarify this scheme I will expand in this post on the workings of the VAT system in China’s Gold Market.
 The scheme has certainly existed for years, but not anywhere near the volume and frequency GFMS portrays.

 The Current VAT system in China was adopted in 1994 as part of the economic reform and is often regarded as one of the most complex systems in the world.
 Here the discussion is simplified somewhat, not to get entangled in details that are not important.
 Be aware this article does not discuss income tax.